ghstwhl/rsync-esxi-docker-compiler/README.md

 # rsync-esxi-compiler
 This project is a fork of (gbenguria's)[https://github.com/gbenguria/rsync-esxi-docker-compiler] project, which was was created to compile a statically linked version of rsync suitable for use on VMWare ESXi systems.
 The purpose of this fork is to bring some of the components up to date.

-The version of rsynmc build by this container was verfied on 2024-06-07 to work on the following versions of VMWare ESXi:
+The version of `rsync` built by this container was verfied on 2024-06-07 to work on the following versions of VMWare ESXi:

 * ESXi 6.5
 * ESXi 6.7